-- original Hybrid.
-The surface temperatures are also in good agreement after sunrise, despite the fact that during the clear sky days in August there is excessive night-time surface cooling simulated by model.
-This is less of an issue during the overcast nights.
 The situation at ITP is quite similar to UBT.
-The modified model agrees well with the - EC and SEWAB reference data.
-On 5 August the turbulent flux dynamics match the 10 EC measurements closely (Fig. 6), while the original Hybrid showed a strong delay in the flux response as the soil remained frozen during the morning.
-The same is true for the magnitude of the latent heat flux, but not for $Q{\rm H}$ where Hybrid produces fluxes of a similar magnitude as SEWAB.
-These are considerably larger than the fluxes measured - by EC and corrected for energy balance closure.
-For 6 August the modelled maximum 15 of $Q{\rm E}$ is larger than the maximum $Q{\rm E{EC,EBC}}$ and much greater throughout most of the day compared to SEWAB. $Q{\rm H}$ in contrast shows similar diurnal dynamics as $Q{\rm H{EC,EBC}}$ , but with its magnitude closer to the sensible heat flux derived by SEWAB.
-This starts to diverge around 18:00 h.
-A large negative $Q{\rm H}$ -flux in the morning hours is apparent - but greatly improved compared to the unmodified Hybrid version.
-Figure 5a and b also 20 highlights some limitations of ecosystem research as a large portion of the data had to be rejected due to limitations described in Sect.
+The modified model agrees well with the EC and SEWAB reference data.
+On 5 August the turbulent flux dynamics, but not the magnitude of the fluxes, match the EC measurements closely (Fig. 7), while the original Hybrid showed a strong delay in the flux response as the soil remained frozen during the morning.
+While the magnitude of the latent heat flux is close to EC measurements, $Q{\rm H}$ produced by Hybrid are of a similar magnitude as $Q{\rm H}$ from SEWAB.
+These are considerably larger than the fluxes measured by EC and corrected for energy balance closure.
+For 6 August the modelled maximum of $Q{\rm E}$ is larger than the maximum $Q{\rm E{EC,EBC}}$ and much greater throughout most of the day compared to SEWAB. $Q{\rm H}$ in contrast shows similar diurnal dynamics as $Q{\rm H{EC,EBC}}$, but with its magnitude between the sensible heat flux derived by SEWAB and $Q{\text{H}{\text{EC,EBC}}}$.
+Around 18:00 h the Q{H} -fluxes from the different methods become more similar.
+A large negative Q{H} -flux in the morning hours is apparent but greatly improved compared to the unmodified Hybrid version.
+Figure 6a and b also highlights some limitations of ecosystem research as a large portion of the data had to be rejected due to limitations described in Sect.
 4.1.

 During lake breeze events the surface fluxes over water derived from TOGA-COARE are displayed.
 Sensible heat fluxes are in close agreement with EC data and fluxes derived by a hydrodynamic multi-layer lake model (Foken, 1984; Panin et al., 2006).
 Latent heat fluxes show a similar behaviour and are of similar magnitude on 10 July and 6 August.
-On 5 August there is at least a gualitative agreement between COARE and EC measurements.
+On 5 August there is at least a qualitative agreement between COARE and EC measurements.